Log in

 “We were so excited to run this fabulous community fashion show, which showcased the clothes, culture and stories of the many different people who live in Halifax.
 Very appropriately, we held the show in our stunning business centre which is named after its previous owner – local fashion entrepreneur Elsie Whiteley.
 It was a great way to bring together community partners, the heritage of this great town and the creativity of local residents”.

-The evening saw fashion items from Elsie Whiteley, HOT’s Inclusive Integration team and the Women’s Activity Centre on display in the centre and had two fantastic fashion shows.
+The night saw fashion items from Elsie Whiteley, HOT’s Inclusive Integration team and the Women’s Activity Centre on display in the centre and had two fantastic fashion shows.
 The first was from Light Up Black and African Heritage Calderdale.
 The charity created traditional African hand fans and head ties that looked amazing.

 The evening was headlined by a fashion show from St Augustine’s Centre.
 Their project began life when Sabbah, a master tailor from Kurdistan began volunteering at St Augustine’s Centre.
 It became clear at the centre that Sabbah was just one of many people with sewing and design skills and so their upcycled fashion project, A Stitch Overseas, was born.